 Peter Harris CSO and Co-Founder

 Peter is a Berlin based founder and board member of Resonate, a streaming music co-operative with over 16,000 members.
 Resonate began in 2015, directly inspired by the advent of blockchain technology.
 As CEO of Resonate, Peter collaborated with numerous partners in the industry, including George Howard from Berklee/MIT Open Music Initiative, BigChainDB (now the Ocean Protocol), Imogen Heap of Mycelia, and Ujo from Consensys, among many others.
 In 2018, Peter negotiated a funding agreement with RChain, a proof of stake blockchain system based in Seattle, WA, USA.
 Peter regularly provides strategic advice for start-ups and continues to consult Resonate on a weekly basis.

-We're currently taking sample metadata sets from independent labels worldwide, with a strong focus on exploring the technical challenges presented by multiple languages and characters.
+We're currently taking sample metadata sets with a strong focus on exploring the technical challenges presented by multiple languages and characters.

 Industry, education and technology partners are also welcome to reach out to join the initiative.